Is Paul Selig the Esther Hicks we wanted? The contrast are stark but most break between consistency (Selig) and contradiction (Hicks.)

 Jerry and Esther Hicks, flying a “law of attraction” flag, tapped a vein of hope many hold, sensing there’s more.
 More than the world of things we find in front of us.

-Complications magnified when Jerry Hicks died.
+Complications magnified after Jerry Hicks died.

-Hope dwindled, but is Paul Selig an answer for those who lost trust in Esther Hicks but continue looking?
+Hope dwindled, but now, is Paul Selig an answer for those who lost trust in Esther Hicks but continue looking?

 Heavyweights: Paul Selig vs Esther Hicks